-The Minor in Communication Studies provides undergraduate students with a critical understanding of the role that communication media and communication technologies play in society.
-Specifically, it presents students with intellectually challenging and innovative instruction in key traditions of Communication and Media Studies and new theoretical and methodical approaches to the social life of communication technologies and the historical development and transformation of media and communication forms.
-Our courses reflecting our faculty interests in critical, anti-oppressive, and interpretive traditions in communication studies are organized around three primary themes that address in a variety of ways media institutions, practices, and the representation and mobilization of social difference: History and Theory of Media; Media, Communication and Culture; and Power, Difference and Justice.
+The Minor in Communication Studies provides undergraduate students with a critical understanding of the role that media and technologies play in communication and society.
+Specifically, it presents students with intellectually challenging and innovative instruction in key traditions of Communication and Media Studies and new theoretical and methodical approaches to the social life of technologies and the historical development and transformation of media and communication forms.

 Note: The Communications Minor is an academic, not a professional program.
 Thus, we do not offer courses designed to prepare students to work in the radio, television, film, or telecommunications industries.
 Nor do we offer courses or credits for internships in media-related professions such as journalism, public relations, or advertising, for example.
 Instead, internship credits need to be pursued through students' Major areas of study, drawing on these internships resources.
 McGill also has a Career Placement Service that helps students plan their futures.
 For additional information to guide your choices, please see the below section on Internship and Job Resources.

 ** Please note that there will be greater flexibility regarding these requirements due to the exceptional circumstances of Covid-19 and the S/U option.